 No drugs or alcohol are allowed onsite under any circumstances.
 If you are found to be consuming or under the influence of either you will be asked to leave and will be banned from returning.

-Please mind you language this is common sense
+Please mind your language this is common sense.

 Smoking is only permitted in designated smoking areas.
 Please make sure that all cigarettes are fully extinguished.